 Ready to Join a Team with a Winning Record & Solid Reputation?

-As a member of the our team, Inteli-Care recognizes that YOU are the most important person in providing a high level of quality service, to your member!
+As a member of our team, Inteli-Care recognizes that YOU are the most important person in providing a high level of quality service, to your member!
 Inteli-Care understands its employees are the number one priority.
 Inteli-Care ensures employees have the best equipment, the best training, the best support, the best resources, the best management and most of all the best leadership.
 This is one of the main foundations that sets Inteli-Care apart from most other home healthcare companies.
-Our leadership team, understands the importance of creating opportunities for its employees as well as creating a positive work environment with endless potential for growth.
+Our leadership team understands the importance of creating opportunities for its employees as well as creating a positive work environment with endless potential for growth.